 - On the north, a line just to the south of and parallel to West Little York

-There are approximately 1750 homes and three commercial properties served by your Municipal Utility District.
-The homes are spread across five subdivisions:
+As of July 2021, there are approximately 2625 homes and six commercial establishments served by your Municipal Utility District.
+The homes are spread across six subdivisions:

 - Brenwood Park